-The bible says in Hebrews 9:27 "And as it is appointed unto men once to die, but after this the judgment" TAKE OUT MAN and put your name there... it is appoint unto, John, Sally, Ricky, Sue, once to die...personalize the appointment.
+The Bible says in Hebrews 9:27, "And as it is appointed unto men once to die, but after this the judgment".

-It would appear that with all of the advances made in medicine, we are turning the corner or death... but the fact remains that DEATH HAS NEVER BEEN MORE EFFECTIVE than it IS NOW:
+It would appear that with all of the advances made in medicine, we are turning the corner on death... but the fact remains that DEATH HAS NEVER BEEN MORE EFFECTIVE than it IS NOW:

-• 3 people die every second,
+- 3 people die every second,

 - 180 people die every minute,

 - 11,000 people die every hour,

 - 260,000 people die every day

 - 95 million people die every year

-Billy Graham said, "The statistics on death are staggering 100% of those who have lived in the past two thousand years have died."
+Billy Graham said, "The statistics on death are staggering...100% of those who have lived in the past two thousand years have died."

-But the scriptures never call us to look at death hypothetically or statistically, but God, through His word, calls you to examine it personally...
+But the Scriptures never call us to look at death hypothetically or statistically, but God, through His Word, calls you to examine it personally...

-3No, I tell you; but unless you repent, you will all likewise perish.
+3 "No, I tell you; but unless you repent, you will all likewise perish."

-That word translated, "LIKEWISE" in the GREEK is the word $\delta\mu o(\omega \varsigma [homo-ios])$.
+That word translated, "LIKEWISE" in the GREEK is the word ὑμοίως [homoios / hom·oy·oce/].
 It doesn't mean in the exact same way; it means in a comparative sense.
 In other words, Jesus isn't saying that if you don't repent, Pilate is going to come after you also.
-Jesus is saying that a fate awaiting you is similarly tragic to that of the Galileans, and the only hope you have is that you REPENT.
+Jesus is saying, there is a fate awaiting you that is similarly tragic to that of the Galileans, and the only hope you have is that you REPENT.

-Then, in verse 4, Jesus mentions another tragedy they all would be familiar with.
+THEN, in verse 4, Jesus mentions another tragedy they all would be familiar with.

-4Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
-5No, I tell you; but unless you repent, you will all likewise perish."
+4 "Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
+5 No, I tell you; but unless you repent, you will all likewise perish."

 Again, this is one of those events we know little about.
 Apparently, a tower was being built near Siloam's pool.
-During the construction, 18 people were passing by when, tragically, the tower fell, and they all perished.
+During the construction, 18 people were passing by, when tragically the tower fell and they all perished.